 All up, the upgrade will cost Green Mountain €31.5 million and increase its capacity by 35MW.
 Schneider Electric assures its modular solution includes all the latest advances in air economised cooling in addition to high efficiency UPS with Li-Ion battery backup.

 “Green Mountain is growing quickly, so we are making two major investments in Rennesøy and Rjukan,” says Green Mountain CSO Svein Atle Hagaseth.

-“To meet the specific needs of our customers, we need to bring new data centre capacity online rapidly.
+“To meet the specific needs of our customers, we need to bring new data center capacity online rapidly.
 Our experience of working with Schneider Electric makes them a natural partner for us to turn to in order to expedite this project.”

 The company prides itself on delivering services to demanding enterprises and global wholesale customers with facilities that are Tier III certified and utilise 100 percent renewable hydropower for high efficiency, zero carbon dioxide operations, and cooling.

-The upgrade from Schneider will consist of 15 electric data centre power and cooling modules.
+The upgrade from Schneider will consist of 15 electric data center power and cooling modules.
 The company asserts the benefits of the pre-fab modular approach are many, including factory integration and testing to simplify onsite installation, in addition well ensuring more predictable and reliable operations.

 According to Green Mountain, the company has had a great year thus far growing its customer base with a large proportion coming from international companies including cloud/service providers, HPC, and enterprise/public end-users.

-It was also helped in no small part by the new data centre strategy implemented by the Norwegian government to support growth in the sector with low-cost renewable power and a modern forward-thinking regulator.
+It was also helped in no small part by the new data center strategy implemented by the Norwegian government to support growth in the sector with low-cost renewable power and a modern forward-thinking regulator.